qqibrow/qqibrow.github.io/_posts/2014-12-06-performance-profiling-with-systemtap.md

 ---
 layout: post
-title: Performance Profiling using Systemtap
+title: Program Profiling Using Systemtap
 ---

-SystemTap (stap) is a scripting language and tool for profiling program on Linux kernel-based operation system.
-It could be used to probe both kernel and userland functions.
+SystemTap (stap) is both scripting language and tool for profiling program on Linux kernel-based operation system.
+The most important feature is its ability to probe user-land function, different from tools like [strace](http://linux.die.net/man/1/strace) and [perf](http://en.wikipedia.org/wiki/Perf_%28Linux%29) which can only or partly support user-land probing.
 You can find what it can do in the latest Linux performance tools graph:

 ![linux_observability_tools](http://www.brendangregg.com/Perf/linux_observability_tools.png)

 Stap supports c++ and c.
 For java, it may support it  from RHEL7 according to [this](http://developerblog.redhat.com/2014/01/10/probing-java-w-systemtap/).
-The key is the systemtap-runtime-java package, which I don’t see it in RHEL6 repo.
+The key is the systemtap-runtime-java package, which I don’t see it in RHEL6 repo.(Yeah, I use RHEL6.)

 ##Install Guide